edh57/solid-gilded-rose/README.md

 Something I hadn't noticed, was that our code was also modifying the sellIn date with every iteration.
 Suppose I should have figured that out from some of the tests.
 Seems like an SRP violation there.

+Extracted all the item-type logic to their own QualityCalculator objects.
+Have a structure that looks like a factory in there, so I'll move that in the next refactor.

 ## Gilded Rose Requirements Specification